bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 ### Parathreads

 A special case are Polkadot's **parathreads**.
-Logically, these are almost identical (see ICMP section below) to parachains, but economically they differ in that they don't lease a parachain slot long term and thus don't need to put down a lot of DOTs into lockdown to enjoy the shared security of Polkadot.
-Instead, they bid for block production (in non-refundable DOTs) at desired intervals along with other parathreads in the same parachain slot. _Parathreads are users of a special, shared parachain slot._
+Logically, these are almost identical (see ICMP section below) to parachains, but economically they differ in that they don't lease a parachain slot long term.
+Because the number of DOTs required to register a parathread slot is far lower than the amount one would need to register a parachain through an auction, parathreads get to enjoy the shared security of the relay chain at a much lower cost.
+However, they have to bid for block production (in non-refundable DOTs) at desired intervals along with other parathreads in the same parachain slot. _Parathreads are users of a special, shared parachain slot._

 When it's time for this slot to produce a block to send to the relay chain, the parathreads enter an auction for that block slot on the parachain slot.
 The top bids get into the relay chain, up to a block limit - currently 50 for the entire relay chain.
 On the surface, this seems like it would slow down some parathreads (i.e. some app specific blockchains deployed as parathreads) if there are more than 50 in the system, but this is not so - parathreads are designed to be used as "read often, write as needed" blockchains.